cypress-io/cypress-documentation/source/guides/dashboard/organizations.md

 ## Personal Orgs

 By default, every user of Cypress is given a personal organization - named after you.
-You cannot delete or edit the name of this default organization.
+You cannot delete or edit the name of this personal organization.

 ## Delete Org